heroku/hatchet/README.md

 # HATCHET_RUN_MULTI=1      # WARNING: Setting this env var will incur charges against your account.
 To use this env var you must also enable `HATCHET_EXPENSIVE_MODE`
 # HATCHET_EXPENSIVE_MODE=1 # WARNING: Do not set this environment variable unless you're okay with possibly large bills
+# HEROKU_DEBUG_EXPENSIVE=1 # WARNING: This will prevent apps from being cleaned up automatically and you will be billed for any apps left running
 ```

 > The syntax to set an env var in Ruby is `ENV["HATCHET_RETRIES"] = "2"` all env vars are strings.